Snowmelt leads to heavy flooding from Southwest to Rockies - Local News 8

 Officials are calling it an unprecedented amount of water, something that was impossible to plan for.

 “It would be nice to have an exact model of what we need to do.
-But we don’t,” Flagstaff Vice Mayor Austin Aslan told the Arizona Daily Sun.
+But we don’t,” Flagstaff Vice Mayor Austin Aslan told the Arizona Daily Sun on Wednesday.
 “We don’t know what the next fire will look like, or where that scar will be.
 There’s small differences that will direct water to one neighborhood or another.”

-The deluge of water also led to spillover from a wastewater treatment plant, which was contributing to a rise in the Jemez River.
+The deluge also led to spillover from a wastewater treatment plant, which was contributing recycled water into the Jemez River.
 The U.S. Forest Service is cautioning the public not to go fishing or drinking water south of the plant.

 In Salt Lake City, Mayor Erin Mendenhall signed an emergency order late Wednesday aimed at helping residents whose homes were threatened by flooding in the southeastern part of the city.
 Rapidly melting snow in the nearby mountains sent water coursing through a creek in the neighborhood, prompting the voluntary evacuation of about 100 homes.